-My Minimalist Spring Is The Best Time Of The Year To Embrace Change
+My Minimalist Spring Time The Best Season To Embrace Positive Change

-Yes, my minimalist spring again!
-For me, spring is my minimalist New Year.
-It’s the time when I reflect on the past year and try to tweak my life towards a more simple and uncluttered existence.
+Yes, my minimalist spring time again!
+For me, spring is my Minimalist New Year.
+It’s the time when I reflect on the past year and try to tweak my life towards a more simple, uncluttered meaningful existence.
 I like to decide what worked and what did not work the past year to add more value to my days.

 Well, this was a look of the past year of the highlights of my minimalist journey.
 It has been fun and a GREAT learning experience.
-It has need freeing and I have fewer things to manage and more money and time to do ANYTHING I like with.
-Living more with less.
+Also, freeing in that I have fewer things to manage and more money and time to do ANYTHING I like Living more with less.

 Last year was a GREAT year for me and my growth.
-I look forward to this minimalist spring and summer navigating the New York and New Jersey area as I make my customer very happy.
+I look forward to this minimalist spring time and summer this year’s travels